On this page:

 - Best known for his starring role as Captain James T. Kirk in the television show Star Trek, William Shatner, BCom’52, DLitt’11, earned back-to-back Emmy Awards for his portrayal of eccentric attorney Denny Crane on the television series’ The Practice and Boston Legal.
 Shatner is the only actor to ever win consecutive Emmy awards for playing the same character on two different shows.

-- Gail Simmons, BA’98, is known to millions of TV viewers for her work as a judge on the Emmy Award-winning Top Chef, host of Top Chef: Just Desserts and co-host of The Feed.
+- Gail Simmons, BA’98, is a culinary expert and food writer known to millions of TV viewers for her work as a judge on the Emmy Award-winning Top Chef.

 - Ziya Tong, MA'99, co-hosts the Discovery Channel's Daily Planet.